 The Consequences Of Terminating A Franchise Agreement

-You should also consider binding the franchisee to a restraint of trade, or restricting their use of intellectual property, through clauses in the franchise agreement.
-This would secure your business, and provide an option to take legal action if the franchisee broke a term.
+You should also consider binding the franchisee to a restraint of trade clause or restricting their use of intellectual property through specific provisions in the franchise agreement.
+Such measures help safeguard your business interests and provide additional grounds for legal recourse should the franchisee violate the agreed terms.

 Key Takeaways